 A dependency can be defined as an object needed by another object to execute its code.
 If a class A needs the instance of a class B to execute its code, B is a dependency for A. When B is passed into A, we say that the dependency B is injected into the object A.

-Unity code framework is designed around the concept of Component based entity design pattern.
+Unity code framework is designed around the Component Entity pattern.
 A component based entity framework brings many benefits: pushes the users to favour composition over inheritance, keeps the classes small and clean focusing on single responsibilities, promotes modularity.
 This is in a perfect world.

 In Unity, the Entites are called GameObjects and the Components are based on MonoBehaviour implementations.
 Components add “behaviours” to Entities and theoretically they should be perfectly encapsulated.
 The Entity Component structure relies on the fact that components define the whole entities logic.
 In theory: